ibm-cloud-docs/Registry/registry_overview.md

-All registry artifacts are scoped to the specific registry instance that you are currently working with.
-For example, namespaces, images, quota settings, and plan settings must all be managed separately for each registry instance.
+All registry artifacts are scoped to the specific registry instance (one of the regional registries or the global registry) that you are currently working with.
+For example, namespaces, images, quota settings, and plan settings must all be managed separately for your account in each registry instance.

 ### Local regions
 {: #registry_regions_local}